pounard/goat-query/docs/query/impl/merge.rst

    at the ``USING`` level, but consider you always will work with tables **primary or unique keys** instead.

-Because we do not fully implement the ``MERGE`` clause, this API calls these ``upsert`` queries instead.

-When writing an ``upsert`` query, you will have the choice between only two ``on [conflict | duplicate]`` behaviours:
+When writing an ``MERGE`` query, you will have the choice between only two ``on [conflict | duplicate]`` behaviours:

  - do nothing (do not insert or update the conflicting rows),
  - do update.

-PostgreSQL is able to target the conflicting keys, that why the upsert object will give you the possibility to explicitely expose the key columns you wish to target.
+PostgreSQL is able to target the conflicting keys, that why the ``MERGE`` object will give you the possibility to explicitely expose the key columns you wish to target.